Mantas-M/bitzy-sdk/README.md

 ## **3. Prepare to Swap Using Response**

-Based on the main repository implementation, here's how to use the SDK response to prepare and execute swaps:
+Based on the main repository implementation, here's how to use the aggregator SDK response to prepare and execute optimized swaps:

-### **3.1 Complete Swap Implementation**
+### **3.1 Complete Aggregated Swap Implementation**

-Here are generic examples showing how to execute swaps using direct contract calls with the SDK response data:
+Here are generic examples showing how to execute aggregated swaps using direct contract calls with the SDK response data:

 #### **Example 1: Using Viem with BitzyAggregator Contract**